Marysville Flat to Meter

 Dear Marysville Customers,

-California Water Service Company will begin installing water meters on its 2,617 existing flat-rate services this month as required by state law.
+Cal Water will begin installing water meters on its 2,617 existing flat-rate services this month as required by state law.
 Conversions must be completed by 2025, but the company estimates that it will complete the project by 2018, converting about 260 flat-rate services per year.

 The law requiring all customers to have water meters is designed to promote water conservation, according to Marysville District Manager Lee Seidel.
 During the summer, for example, the average water usage for metered customers is 27 Ccf per month (1 Ccf equals 748 gallons); for flat-rate customers, average summer usage is estimated to be 42 Ccf per month.